 Film fans can explore the cathedral’s medieval cloisters, originally built to house Benedictine monks, which have since been used as the backdrop to Hollywood blockbuster movies and award-winning period dramas.

-While energetic history buffs can take a trip to the top of the cathedral on one of its special tower tours, starting from Easter 2022.
+While history buffs can take a tour of the Library, the Crypt, or head to the top of the cathedral on one of its special Tower Tours.
 At 225 feet high, visitors are rewarded with stunning views across the historic Roman city of Gloucester after climbing to the top of the cathedral’s 269 steps.
 There’s also the chance to see Great Peter, the only medieval bell of its size still in use in England.

-There’s interactive fun to be had in the Tribune Gallery – giving younger visitors the chance to dress up as a character from the cathedral’s Great East Window, design their own gruesome gargoyle and view never-before-seen footage of the cathedral from above.
+There’s interactive fun to be had in the Tribune Gallery, too – giving younger visitors the chance to dress up as a character from the cathedral’s Great East Window, design their own gruesome gargoyle and view never-before-seen footage of the cathedral from above.